500+ Best Dragon Names: Epic Ideas for Fantasy Characters & Stories

 Ancient Dragons

-Elder wyrms who remember the world's dawn, these dragons have existed so long they've become living geology—mountains mistake them for ranges, forests grow on their scales during centuries-long slumber.
-Names in this category emphasize age, primordial origins, and the weight of eons.
-An ancient dragon isn't just old; they're a fragment of creation itself, beings who witnessed the first sunrise and may outlive the last.
-These names work perfectly for campaign final bosses, legendary obstacles that multiple generations have failed to overcome, or wise mentors who remember when mountains were valleys.
+Elder wyrms who remember the world's dawn.
+These dragons existed so long they've become living geology—mountains mistake them for ranges, forests grow on their scales during centuries-long slumber.
+Names here emphasize age, primordial origins, and the weight of eons.
+An ancient dragon isn't just old; they're fragments of creation itself, beings who witnessed the first sunrise and may outlive the last.
+These names work perfectly for campaign final bosses, legendary obstacles multiple generations failed to overcome, or wise mentors who remember when mountains were valleys.
 The descriptions hint at their roles in shaping the world—not just living in it, but being fundamental to its existence.

 Aetherion